Best in Travel is here! Discover 2025’s destinations

 I was born and raised on the island and still find it impossible to exhaust the wonders of my favorite Caribbean jewel.
-I will always book a window seat on the left side of a flight back home just to see the magnificent Pitons slowly come into view, and I will never tire of searching for the best bakes and accras outside of my grandmother's.
+I will always book a window seat on the left side of a flight back home just to see the magnificent Pitons slowly come into view, and I will never tire of searching for the best bakes (fried-bread sandwiches filled with fish) and accras (salted cod fritters) outside of my grandmother's.

 St Lucia has a well-earned reputation as one of the most tranquil and exquisite places to visit, but if you've never been, you might have some questions.
 What is the best way to take it all in?
 What attire suits the tropical climate?
 What about the hurricane season?
 What if you’re flying solo?